Fotor Review 2026: Is It Still Worth Using? (Honest Take)

 Photo hobbyists who want more control than a smartphone app but less complexity than Photoshop.
 The photo editor's manual controls hit a genuinely sweet spot here.

-E-commerce sellers on Etsy, Amazon, or Shopify who need consistent product photo editing — batch editing alone makes the Pro plan worth it if you're processing more than a handful of photos at a time.
+E-commerce sellers on Etsy, Amazon, or Shopify who need consistent product photo editing — batch editing alone makes the Pro plan worth considering if you're processing more than a handful of photos at a time.

-Family photo organizers who want to make collages, restore old photos, and create simple albums without design experience.
+Family photo organizers who want to make collages, restore old photos, and create simple albums without any design experience.
 Honestly, this might be Fotor's most comfortable home — it's where the tool just feels right.

 Who Should Look Elsewhere?